admirable-ubu/FIS-FBIS/README.md

 ![GitHub](https://img.shields.io/github/license/jlgarridol/FIS-FBIS?style=flat-square)
 ![Maintenance](https://img.shields.io/maintenance/yes/2020?style=flat-square)

-Repository of the software for the FIS' project PI19/00670: Feasibility and cost-effectiveness study of the use of telemedicine is being developed with a multidisciplinary team for the prevention of falls in Parkinson's disease
+Repository of the software for the project FIS PI19/00670 "Feasibility and cost-effectiveness study of the use of telemedicine is being developed with a multidisciplinary team for the prevention of falls in Parkinson's disease" of the Spanish Government.

-Developed by *J.x. xxxx* and *J.x. xxxx*, supervised by Dr. Álvar Arnaiz-González, José-Francisco Díez-Pastor.
+Developed by *Jose-Luis Garrido-Labrador* and *Jose-Miguel Ramírez-Sanz*, supervised by Dr. Álvar Arnaiz-González and Dr. José-Francisco Díez-Pastor.
 Project PI: M.D.
-Esther Cubo
+Esther Cubo.

 ## Abstract
 During the last decades tele-rehabilitation has been consolidated as a solution for many diseases because of, mainly, its good results, its reduction of costs, and the possibility of reaching remote places.